 There’s nothing more exciting to me than a rebranding project.

-I have to admit – having worked on several brand overhauls over the years, I’m a bit bias on the subject.
+I have to admit – having worked on several brand overhauls over the years, I’m a bit biased on the subject.
 Truth be told, I’m a sucker for change, especially the kind that moves you forward.
-And that, charged with the stimulating thrill of discovery, inspiration, and new opportunities, is the driving force behind every rebranding effort.
+And that, charged with the stimulating thrill of discovery, inspiration, and new opportunities is the driving force behind every rebranding effort.

 Corporations are no exceptions.
 Especially those who haven’t looked at their own image in years.
 What does your brand really look like?
 Does your target audience still find it attractive?
 And don’t forget about your competitive landscape.
 Because – brace yourself – your competition will almost always look younger, sexier and better dressed for the part.

 So if the rebranding process is such a whirlwind of painful emotions, why bother?
 Well, you may not have much of a choice if you wish to survive in today’s marketing landscape that moves a thousand miles a second and takes no prisoners.
 You should conduct an audit of your corporate brand at least every seven to ten years, more often depending on how volatile your four P’s are (Product, Price, Place, Promotion).
 The reason for a rebrand is also a determining factor when it comes to timing.
 And there are as many reasons to rebrand as there are reasons not to work out at 5 o’clock in the morning.
 Here are the most common reasons to rebrand (and perhaps also to start going to the gym):